 Natural Methods of Birth Control

 Natural birth control involves keeping track of your menstrual cycle, taking your temperature and monitoring cervical mucus.
-The temperature is slightly elevated and you notice a greater amount of cervical mucus you can expect that ovulation is imminent.
+When your temperature is slightly elevated and you notice a greater amount of cervical mucus you can expect that ovulation is imminent.
 You can prevent pregnancy by avoiding intercourse at this time.

 As this form of birth control doesn’t incorporate the use of hormones or foreign objects, it decidedly does not disrupt your fertility.
 Of course, as far as pregnancy prevention, the natural method of birth control isn’t as effective as other methods.

 If you think you may have compromised fertility contact your physician.
 Infertility is defined as the inability to conceive after 12 consecutive months of unprotected intercourse.
 Women over the age of 35 should check with their doctor if they are not pregnant after 6 months of unprotected intercourse.
-Infertility affects roughly 15-45% of the population depending on the age group.
+Infertility affects roughly 15-35% of the population depending on reproductive age.
 There are several treatment options depending on your diagnosis so it is imperative that you contact your doctor as soon as you suspect you may have fertility issues.